Hardiness zones

 Propagation: Seed, cutting

-Additional comments: This is the best Glandularia species for Phoenix landscapes; a great colorful herbaceous perennial for small and medium size landscape spaces.
+Additional comments: Moss verbena is the best Glandularia species for Phoenix landscapes; a great colorful herbaceous perennial for small- and medium-size landscape spaces.
 It is often used as warm season annual.
 White and pink flowering cultivars are available.
-Intolerant of foot traffic.
+It is intolerant of foot traffic.